TwentySick/CTF/hackthebox/VHDLock/README.md

 Ok, so how to find 'xorKey'?
 We all know that 4 first characters of flag is 'HTB{', it's enough to find the xorKey.
 I just simulate the process of encrypting flag step by step.

+Found the key, I just reverse the process to solve the challenge.
+XOR -> get 4 bit from the dictionary of 'decoder_4x16' -> combine 2 parts together.

-Found the key, I wrote a short script to solve the challenge.
+I wrote a short script to solve the challenge.

 ![script](/hackthebox/VHDLock/images/script.png)